Compensation After a Fire Truck Crash in Ada, OK

 Volunteer Fire Department Considerations

-Volunteer fire departments may operate under different rules than paid municipal departments.
+Volunteer fire services may operate under different rules than government-operated fire departments.

 Federal Considerations